List of Farm to Market Roads in Texas (1200–1299): FM 1220

 Farm to Market Road 1220 (FM 1220) is located in Tarrant County.

 FM 1220 begins at an intersection with SH 183 in the Far Greater Northside area of Fort Worth.
 The highway travels in a northwestern direction along Azle Avenue through a residential area and runs along the northern edge of Sansom Park before entering Lake Worth.
 In Lake Worth, FM 1220 has a junction with I-820 and turns north onto Boat Club Road near Lake Worth High School.
-The highway travels in a northern direction near several subdivisions, running between Lake Worth and Marine Creek Reservoir, before re-entering Fort Worth near Saginaw.
+The highway travels in a northern direction near several subdivisions, running between Lake Worth and Marine Creek Reservoir, before reentering Fort Worth near Saginaw.
 FM 1220 continues to run near several subdivisions in far northwest Fort Worth and turns west north of an intersection with Park Drive, then enters the town of Eagle Mountain.
 The highway runs through the town and runs close to Eagle Mountain Lake.
 West of Eagle Mountain, the Boat Club Road designation leaves the highway, with FM 1220's local designation becoming Morris Dido Newark Road.
 The highway runs in a northwestern direction near the eastern shore of Eagle Mountain Lake with state maintenance ending at Peden Road at the southern boundary of Pecan Acres; Morris Dido Newark Road continues past Peden Road for another 5.3 mi to FM 718 near Newark.

 FM 1220 was designated on December 1, 1953, running from SH 183 in Fort Worth northwestward and northward to a road intersection at a distance of 6.8 mi.
 The highway was extended 4.0 mi northwestward on October 13, 1954.
 FM 1220 was extended 2.4 mi to its current northern terminus on September 27, 1960.
-The section of highway between SH 183 and I-820 was internally re-designated as Urban Road 1220 by TxDOT in 1995.
+The section between SH 183 and I-820 was redesignated Urban Road 1220 (UR 1220) on June 27, 1995.
+The designation of this segment reverted to FM 1220 with the elimination of the Urban Road system on November 15, 2018.